By Megan Thompson

 Oregon agriculture grows such a diverse number of commodities and crops throughout a state with its fair share of different climates.
 Wherever you are–mountains, desert, Columbia Gorge, valleys or coast– and whatever title you use to describe yourself–farmer, grower, rancher, forester, fisherman–you are passionate about growing your products.

 Like all industries, agriculture has its share of challenges ahead (political, social, and climate to name a few), but I feel by working together and tapping into our shared passion that we can get through issues in spite of our smaller differences.
-Even if the network of agriculture is small percentage of the Oregon population, this community is developing a strong and very passionate voice.

 The Adopt a Farmer program continues to grow and propel the mission of Aglink of “growing Oregon agriculture through education and promotion.”
 With nearly fifty farm to classroom matches helping reach thousands of hundreds of sixth, seventh, and eighth grade students, the program helps educate Oregon youth about how passionate farmers are about growing food and fiber.
 The farms and ranches in this program are directly working toward the vision of Aglink.
 You can learn more about some of them in this issue’s feature article.